-I am an occult practitioner who is informed by aspects of both Eastern and Western esoteric teachings.
+I am an occult practitioner who is informed by aspects of western and eastern esoteric teachings.
+Of the two, the Western Esoteric Path is increasingly the dominant of the two influences, but ultimately they are expressions of the same spiritual Reality.
 Art, for me, is an efficaciously symbolic means of attuning oneself.
-Ultimately I had to develop my own philosophy and spiritual practice.
+Ultimately I have felt the need to develop a personalised philosophy and spiritual practice.
 The interiors in the sculptures are to do with a none dualistic spiritual Path.
 The only Master I follow is the divine spark of God consciousness, which is accessible deep within each one of us.
-The House of Light and Chamber of Breath are symbols of this Path.
+The House of Light and Chamber of Breath (the Word) are symbols of this Path.
 Consciousness is everywhere, manifested throughout the cosmos in an infinite variety of ways; the cosmos is a conscious, living and evolving organism.
 Ultimately there is no division between the spiritual and physical realms.
 They are one.

 Many of my paintings are thematically related to the sculptures and the philosophy outlined above.
 For example I often paint forms as though they are transparent, including references to interiors within their forms.
 Symbolism is very important and often deeply embedded, prompting contemplation.
 I paint in acrylics, oils and, occasionally, watercolour.
 In addition to stand-alone paintings I also produce a lot of working drawings and presentation visuals for proposed public sculptures.

 Some of the works are photographic, often based on the double exposures of so called 'spirit photographs'.
 I sometimes make spirit forms from plaster and fabric, and these sculptural forms become part of the spirit photos.
 It's basically an interface between sculpture and photography.
+None of the alleged spirit photos of the past are genuine, but they do resonate and that is the aspect of them that interests me.
 The sculptural forms are also exhibitable pieces, presented alongside photographs and paintings exploring the same ideas.

 As indicated earlier, my PhD was an investigation of esoteric philosophy and was Fine Art practice-led.
 It's title, 'East-West-Occult', is indicative of a spiritual thread, an Essence, running through the centre of all mystical traditions.

 This philosophy underpins all of the work that I create.
-I have a deep interest in all religions but do not formally subscribe to any of them.
-I'm a spiritual practitioner informed by occult philosophy, including Theosophy, Magic and Hermeticism.
+I have a definite interest in all religions but gravitate towards the new Testament.
+I'm a spiritual practitioner informed by occult philosophy, including Magic, Alchemy, Hermeticism and some aspects of Theosophy.